k-kashapov/Binary-Translator/README.md

 # Performance test

-The main goal of this project was to increase the execution speed of our language.
+The main goal of this project was to increase the execution speed of programs written in our language.

 To check the effect, we have created a simple program that calculates the factorial of 12.